 Incidentally, each of these can function as an autonomous non-Joyo kanji:

 无 (ブ, ム, な•い: not to exist; nothing)

 旡 (キ, ケ, つ•まる, つ•くす: to choke, sob)

 As autonomous characters, they have no relationship to one another.

 When the "crooked heaven" radical appears inside other kanji, it always takes the form of the variant 旡, not 无, the parent.
 That's one absentee parent!

 The 旡 shape appears in three Joyo kanji.
-It's a component in 慨 (1070: to deplore, lament) and 概 (1072: general; approximate), whereas it's a radical in this character:
+It's a component in 慨 (1070: to deplore, lament) and 概 (1072: approximation; outline; general), whereas it's a radical in this character:

 既 (1126: already)